dijalvincent/BigQuery/README.md

-1.Present a compilation of product names along with their respective prices?
+1.Present a compilation of product names along with their respective prices
 ```SQL
 SELECT name,retail_price price
 FROM `bigquery-public-data.thelook_ecommerce.products`;